 Sponsor: Orsenix Holdings, BV

-Primary Objectives The primary objective of Part 1 is: To identify the maximum tolerated dose (MTD) and/or recommended dose of oral ORH-2014 in subjects with advanced hematological disorders.
-The primary objective of Part 2 is: To compare the bioavailability of oral ORH-2014 in the fed and fasted states to IV arsenic trioxide (Trisenox) in subjects with advanced hematological disorders.
-The primary objective of Part 3 is: To evaluate the safety and tolerability of oral ORH-2014 in a population of subjects with advanced hematological disorders when administered at the MTD or recommended dose.
-Secondary Objectives The secondary objectives of the study are: To determine the plasma pharmacokinetic (PK) profiles of total arsenic measured using inductively coupled plasma mass spectrometry (ICP-MS) following oral administration of ORH-2014 To evaluate the effect of ORH-2014 on QT-interval corrected for heart rate using Fridericia¡¦s formula (QTcF) at each dose level during the dose escalation, and at the MTD or recommended dose To evaluate the effect of oral ORH-2014 on safety parameters including changes in clinical laboratory measures (clinical chemistry, hematology, coagulation, urinalysis), vital signs, the incidence and severity of adverse events (AEs), and the incidence of serious AEs (SAEs) To evaluate the efficacy of oral ORH-2014 in subjects with advanced hematological disorders as evaluated by International Working Group (IWG) response criteria for the respective diseases.
+Primary Objectives The primary objective of Part 1 is: To identify the recommended dose of oral ORH-2014 in subjects with advanced hematological disorders.
+The primary objective of Part 2 (expansion phase) is: To evaluate the safety and tolerability of oral ORH-2014 in a population of subjects with advanced hematological disorders when administered at the recommended dose.
+Secondary Objectives The secondary objectives of the study are: To determine the plasma pharmacokinetic (PK) profiles of total arsenic measured using inductively coupled plasma mass spectrometry (ICP-MS) following oral administration of ORH-2014 To evaluate the effect of ORH-2014 on QT-interval corrected for heart rate using Fridericia¡¦s formula (QTcF) at each dose level during the dose escalation, and at the recommended dose To evaluate the effect of oral ORH-2014 on safety parameters including changes in clinical laboratory measures (clinical chemistry, hematology, coagulation, urinalysis), vital signs, the incidence and severity of adverse events (AEs), and the incidence of serious AEs (SAEs) To evaluate the efficacy of oral ORH-2014 in subjects with advanced hematological disorders as evaluated by International Working Group (IWG) response criteria for the respective diseases.

 IRB Review and Approval Date: 12/19/2016